awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ------
 #### [ PowerShell ]

-To change the CMK that an alias points to, use the [Update\-KMSAlias](https://docs.aws.amazon.com/powershell/latest/reference/items/Update-KMSAlias.html) cmdlet\.
+To change the CMK that is associated with an alias, use the [Update\-KMSAlias](https://docs.aws.amazon.com/powershell/latest/reference/items/Update-KMSAlias.html) cmdlet\.
 The alias name is case\-sensitive\.

 The `Update-KMSAlias` cmdlet does not return any output\.
 To verify that the command worked, use the [Get\-KMSAliasList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSAliasList.html) cmdlet\.